Alexandertheasian02/Ticket-Booking-System/README.md

-Title: New Theatre Ticket Management System in Java
+Title: Ticket-Booking-System

 Description:

-Welcome to the New Theatre Ticket Management System, a Java program designed and implemented to efficiently manage and control seat reservations for the New Theatre's sessions.
+Welcome to the Ticket-Booking-System, a Java program designed and implemented to efficiently manage and control seat reservations for a theatre's sessions.
 This project consists of a main program, Theatre.java, along with two additional classes, Person.java and Ticket.java, creating a robust object-oriented solution.

 Key Features: